LLnCSoftware/mserve/examples/03multihost/03multihost.md

 **Step 1 - Prepare the hosts**

 You will need 3 machines that are accessible to each other over the network;
-2 as servants and one for both mserve\_np.q and the client.
+2 as servants and one for both mserve\_np.q and the client, qs.q.

 The way I did it was with 3 AWS EC2 instances each containing the mserve repo.